dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    great Cabinet secret, and admiring how profoundly the secret was kept, when the only secret was that there was no secret to divulge.

-   But this opinion of a secret very well shows that the opinion of the nation was opposed to the opinion of the Minister, or the supposition of some great secret would not have taken place, as the affairs of the Stadtholder were then publicly known.
-It shows that the nation did not think the Stadtholder of Holland a sufficient reason for laying new taxes on England, and running into the risk and expense of a war, and great was the surprise when the declaration and counter-declaration, like twin mice, peeped from the Cabinet.
+   But this opinion of a secret very well shews that the opinion of the nation was opposed to the opinion of the Minister, or the supposition of some great secret would not have taken place, as the affairs of the Stadtholder were then publicly known.
+It shews that the nation did not think the Stadtholder of Holland a sufficient reason for laying new taxes on England, and running into the risk and expence of a war, and great was the surprise when the declaration and counter declaration, like twin mice peeped from the Cabinet.

    But there is one secret that requires to be investigated, which is,